Xetibo/ReSet-Doc/sections/result/plugins/monitor.typ

 #subsubsection("Environment Differences")
 The introduction of Wayland complicates the fetching of the data needed for configuring monitors.
-This is due to the fact that many wayland environments have their own custom implementation of applying monitor configuration and will hence not be compatible with each other.
+This is because many wayland environments have their custom implementation of applying monitor configuration and will hence not be compatible with each other.
 For example, the wlroots implementation of applying a monitor configuration is defined by the wayland protocol extension zwlr_output_manager_v1. @wlr-output-management As the name suggests, this is made solely for environments using wlroots as their library.
-Similarly, KDE also offers their own protocol, while GNOME chose the DBus route, providing a handy DisplayConfig endpoint. @kde-output-management @mutter-display-config
+Similarly, KDE also offers its protocol, while GNOME chose the DBus route, providing a handy DisplayConfig endpoint. @kde-output-management @mutter-display-config

 For the X11 protocol, there is only one endpoint for fetching, as close to every